In the age of video games, gadgets and smartphones, getting your kids outside for some fresh air isn’t easy…

 Plus, spending a few hours on the trampoline is a great way to bond with your kids.
 What’s more, you might even develop a new hobby yourself!

-Safety is by far the most important thing to consider when it comes to a trampoline for kids.
+Safety is by far the most important thing to consider when it comes to finding the best trampolines for kids.

 - You should ideally look to purchase a trampoline with a tall safety enclosure net.
 These enclosure nets help minimise risk by reducing the chance of children falling off the trampoline.
 If the net has a top bar to hold it taught, it may offer more protection.